ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 <br>
 # Decision Tree <a name="regtree-title"></a>

-We will again utlise the scikit-learn library within Python to model our data using a Decision Tree.
+We will again utilize the scikit-learn library within Python to model our data using a Decision Tree.
 The code sections below are broken up into 4 key sections:

 * Data Import
 * Data Preprocessing